 What’s the Difference Between an Eye Exam and a Contact Lens Exam?

-A routine eye exam is not the same as a contact lens exam.
+A contact lens exam is not the same as an eye exam .
 For contact lens wearers, a contact lens exam is necessary to ensure the lenses are fitting both eyes properly.
 Additionally, contact exams make sure that the health of the eyes is not harmed by the contact lenses.
 Before we take a closer look at what happens during a contact lens exam, let’s talk about normal eye exams.

 Comprehensive Eye Exam

 A comprehensive eye exam is an important part of caring for your overall health whether you need vision correction or not.
 By looking into your eyes, your doctor can check for signs of serious health conditions like hypertension and diabetes.
 During a comprehensive eye exam, your doctor will look for signs of glaucoma, perform tests to check your vision sharpness, determine your prescription strength, examine how your eyes work together, and check the fluid pressure in your eyes.
 They may also dilate your eyes or photograph your eye with a special camera to see if you have any eye conditions or signs of other serious health conditions.

 Why Contact Lens Exams Incur an Additional Fee

 If you wear or want contacts, you need a contact lens exam in addition to a comprehensive eye exam.
 Your eye doctor will perform specific tests during a contact lens exam to evaluate your vision with contacts.
 With the results of those tests, your eye doctor can provide a contact lens prescription that is the perfect fit for your eyes.
 An eyeglass prescription is no substitute for a contact lens exam because the two are very different.
 An eyeglass prescription measures for lenses that are positioned approximately 12 millimeters from your eyes; whereas a contact lens prescription measures for lenses that sit directly on the surface the eye.
 An improper fitting or prescription of contacts can damage the health of the eyes.

 Some Tests Involving Contact Lens Fitting: